Activity

 Summary

-Hide modelling clay of different colours on the ground outdoors and learn about different kinds of camouflage
+Hide modelling clay of different colours and learn about different kinds of camouflage.
+Can be run outdoors, or indoors in a visually busy space.

 Science content